bwinf/blockly-html/README.md

 The file `blockly_compressed`, required to run the demo, is not included in this repository, but can be obtained from https://github.com/google/blockly/blob/master/blockly_compressed.js

 The demo saves the workspace in the local browser storage.
-Other export/import capabilities are missing, so far.
+Additionally, it supports importing and exporting blocks (Blockly XML) and exporting the HTML document.

+A German localisation of the demo can be enabled by loading `de.js` instead of `en.js` in the header of the HTML file.

 ## Library files